Protein Works Collagen Protein Coffee Review UK 2026 | Worth It?

 What Is It?

-This is a collagen powder blended with real coffee, designed to be mixed with hot or cold water as a complete drink.
-It comes in two variants: Americano, which contains 140mg of caffeine per serving (roughly equivalent to a strong double espresso), and Caramel Latte, which contains 68mg of caffeine (similar to a standard cup of instant coffee).
+The product comes in two variants: Americano, which contains 140mg of caffeine per serving (roughly equivalent to a strong double espresso), and Caramel Latte, which contains 68mg of caffeine (similar to a standard cup of instant coffee).
 Both variants deliver Type I and Type III bovine collagen peptides alongside vitamin C to support collagen synthesis.

 The concept addresses a genuine consumer habit.
 Most collagen powder users already add their supplement to morning coffee, so combining the two saves a step.
 The Protein Works has gone further than a simple collagen-coffee blend by including vitamin C, which is destroyed by high temperatures above around 70 degrees Celsius.
 The product instructions recommend mixing with water at 60 to 70 degrees to preserve the vitamin C content, which is a thoughtful detail that most collagen-in-coffee users overlook when pouring boiling water over their powder.